 Yes, this is possible.
-Some chinchillas simply define the norm and don’t enjoy being around other chinchillas.
-Usually, rescues or chinchillas that learn this about their chinchillas have a few options or roads that they can take.
+Some chinchillas simply defy the norm and don’t enjoy being around other chinchillas.
+If you end up with two chinchillas that do not get along, you have two options.

-Option 2- You could keep both chinchillas but separate them and isolate them in different cages.
+- Option 2: You could keep both chinchillas, but separate them in different cages.

-What Issues May You Run into If You Don’t Do This?
+Issues May You Run into If You Keep Them Together

-When I first got my chinchilla from the rescue, I sat down and spoke to the rescue owner for several hours to learn the ins and outs about chinchillas before heading home and embarking on the journey.
+When I first got my chinchilla from the breeder, I sat down and spoke to the breeder for several hours, to learn the ins and outs of chinchillas before heading home and embarking on the journey.

-I had so many questions that I wanted to make sure I covered all basis.
+I had so many questions that I wanted to make sure I covered all bases.
 One story about my chinchilla who is a 1-year old female stood out to me.
-She showed me how she is currently housed in a separate cage but hasn’t always been.

 As far as male/female pairing, well I think you can guess what happens when you decide to let this take place.
 Let’s just say, that you may need to plan to purchase more chinchilla cages soon.

-To recap the entire point of this post.
-Do chinchillas get lonely?
-Yes, they absolutely do, and they absolutely prefer interaction with either you, another chinchilla or a combination of both.
+Chinchillas can absolutely get lonely, and they absolutely prefer interaction with either you, another chinchilla, or a combination of both.

-Providing neither will lead to a non-social chinchilla that may experience other signs or issues such as not eating, premature deaths and acting out such as chewing their own fur or become more unpredictable out of the cage or at times even while in the cage.
+Providing neither will lead to a non-social chinchilla that may experience other issues, like not eating, acting out by doing things like chewing its own fur, becoming more unpredictable out of the cage (or, at times, even while in the cage), or even premature death.